DataS-DHSC/dhsc_rap_workshop/bookdown-example/02-plots-summary-exercise.Rmd

 # Exercise

-In this section, you will test your R skills by completing an exercise on the subjects covered on the previous page.
+In this section, you'll test your R skills by completing an exercise on the subjects covered on the previous page.

 Please complete the following tasks: